Key Takeaways From The Blog

 1. What is the basic structure of a computer organization?

-- Output Unit: Sends the processed data to the outside world.
+- The output unit is in charge of delivering the processed data to the external world.

 - Arithmetic Logic Unit (ALU): Performs calculations and logical operations.